Tuition & Affordability

 Conserve School's founder, James R. Lowenstine, believed that all students should have access to the unique educational opportunity of a Conserve School semester.

-For the fall 2019 and spring 2020 semester, all accepted students become Lowenstine Scholars and receive, at a minimum, a $10,000 Lowenstine Honors Scholarship.
+For the fall 2019 or spring 2020 semester, all accepted students become Lowenstine Scholars and receive, at a minimum, a $10,000 Lowenstine Honors Scholarship.

 99% of families in the United States are eligible for additional need-based assistance with over 60% of the families eligible for $25,000 Lowenstine Honors Scholarships.
 Conserve School uses a simple scholarship system based on a family's federal tax information from the previous year, allowing families to determine the cost of attending Conserve School at any time during the application process.